CLARIAH/shebanqx/USAGE.md

     See
     [here](https://github.com/smithmicro/web2py/blob/17a3afce0c368b5ab83ea941b81934851eddaafb/entrypoint.sh#L38).

-1. We configure Web2py over htpp only, a proxy will take care of https.
+1. We configure Web2py over `htpp` only, a proxy will take care of https.
-    So web2py only sees http requests, and would never allow the admin interface.
+    So Web2py only sees HTTP requests, and would never allow the admin interface.

-1. We set a password for the admin interface, by calling a method of web2py.
+1. We set a password for the admin interface, by calling a method of Web2py.
-    This will generate a file `parameters_ppp.py` in the web2py directory, which is a hash of that password, and needed by web2py to authenticate admins.
+    This will generate a file `parameters_ppp.py` in the `web2py` directory, which is a hash of that password, and needed by Web2py to authenticate admins.

-    **This step will be done every time, regardless whether web2py was installed or not.**
+    **This step will be done every time, regardless whether Web2py was installed or not.**

 1. If shebanq is already present, it will be linked to from the `application` directory.

 1. We put some custom files in place and remove some unneeded material.

-1. We make sure that several writable dirs are present within the admin app of web2py.
+1. We make sure that several writable directories are present within the admin app of Web2py.
 We give `www-data` ownership of these files.

-1. We compile the admin app, by using a web2py command to make a web-app readily available.
+1. We compile the admin app, by using a Web2py command to make a web-app readily available.

 1. We python-compile the python code in the modules of the admin app.